sand4rt/playwright-ct-angular/README.md

 # 🎭 Playwright Angular component testing

 > **Note**
-> ~~The API has been designed to closely resemble Playwright's API wherever applicable.
+> The API has been designed to closely resemble Playwright's API wherever applicable.
 This library is _(without guarantee)_ aimed at facilitating a smooth transition to Playwright once it offers official support for Angular components.
-It is important to take into account that this library will reach end of life when Playwright has official support for Angular component testing.~~
+It is important to take into account that this library will reach end of life when Playwright has official support for Angular component testing.
 >
-> ~~To push for official support, feedback in the form of GitHub issues and or stars is appreciated!~~
+> To push for official support, feedback in the form of GitHub issues and or stars is appreciated!
->
-> This library has reached end of life as it is about to be merged into the Playwright repo: https://github.com/microsoft/playwright/pull/27783.
-To switch to the in-house Playwright version, just replace the `@sand4rt/experimental-ct-angular` imports with `@playwright/experimental-ct-angular`.
-Thank you all for the support!

 ## Capabilities